kocxyz/Launcher/README.md

 - [Discord for The City Never Sleeps (TCNS)][discord tcns].
     - A community of people who are still playing the game, and host one of the public servers.
 - [DummyCorps Website][dummycorps].
-    - Website for one of the public servers.
+    - Website for one of the public servers, with a list of everyone who has connected to the server.
 - [Official blog post releasing the private server edition][official blog].
     - Has lots of information about the game's features.
     - Has instructions for running the client and server (that you don't need if you use the launcher).